Child escapes serious injury when driverless SUV crashes into convenience store

 PORT ARTHUR - A child narrowly escaped serious injury Wednesday morning after a driverless SUV drove through the front doors of a Port Arthur convenience store.

-One child was left in the backseat and jumped up front to stop the SUV from going further ino the store Winn said.
+One child was left in the backseat and jumped up front to stop the SUV from going further into the store Winn said.

 In the store's surveillance video it appears that the child may have been struck by the car however the boy was not transported by ambulance from the scene.